What does the pledge mean?

 What progress has been made?

 We’re rating this pledge as “in progress”.
-Although the government is yet to introduce new legislation or new consumer protections for ticket resales, it has undertaken a consultation and announced plans to do so.
+Although the government is yet to introduce new legislation or new consumer protections for ticket resales, it has undertaken a consultation and has committed to introducing a draft Ticket Tout Ban Bill in the current parliamentary session.

-A consultation on the resale of live events tickets, which the government said would help it meet its manifesto commitment, ran between January and April 2025.
+A consultation on the resale of live events tickets, which the government said would help it meet its manifesto commitment, ran in early 2025.
+The government’s response was published in November 2025, and named a number of intended reforms, such as a “price cap that makes it unlawful to resell live event tickets for a profit”.